Lukasa/entweet/README.rst

-This **awesome** idea is the product of DjangoCon EU, with the core idea makers being Andrey Petrov, David Gouldin, Cory Benfield, Kristian Glass, Peter Inglesby, and George Hickman.
+This **awesome** idea is the product of DjangoCon EU, with the core idea makers being Andrey Petrov, David Gouldin, Cory Benfield, Kristian Glass, Peter Inglesby, Charles Denton, and George Hickman.
 Don't blame them, this isn't their fault.

 Except Andrey, he came up with the image recognition stuff.
 Blame him.